 A Representative office in Croatia may be established by a foreign person performing an economic activity, or a national or international economic association.
 The representative office can be established for the purpose of market research and for purpose of representing the parent company.
 It does not have the status of a legal entity and is considered a part of the parent company.
 It cannot perform activities from the group of activities which the parent company does, i.e., contract jobs for the parent company, but may performs activities as ordered by the parent company.
 Exceptionally, representative offices of foreign airlines may also sell transport documents in accordance with interstate agreements concluded by Croatia and international conventions.

 The representative office operates under the parent company with the specific designation that it is a representative office.
 The representative office is to be registered in the Register of Representative Offices of Foreign Persons in Croatia, which is maintained by the Ministry of Economy and Sustainable Development and the representative office may begin operating only after its registration in the Register.

-After the Croatian accession to the EU, economic entities that come from other EU Member States, and since 2014 also from other European Economic Area states, no longer have the possibility to open representative offices in the Republic of Croatia, but only to register a branch office or to open a domestic company.
+After accession of Croatia to the European Union, since 2014 companies based in other EU member states, and those in the European Economic Area, may no longer open representative offices in the Republic of Croatia, but only register a branch office or open a local company.